Bedford County Tennessee Fair

 CLASS 2 - QUILTS

-7. Pieced quilt, made and quilted by the exhibitor, hand quilted
+8. Pieced quilt, made by exhibitor and quilted by the exhibitor or another, hand quilted, bed size

-8. Pieced quilt, made by the exhibitor and quilted by exhibitor or another, machine quilted
+9. Pieced quilt, made by the exhibitor and quilted by exhibitor or another, machine quilted, bed size

-10. Other than pieced quilt, made by exhibitor and quilted by exhibitor or another, machine quilted
+10. Other than pieced quilt (applique, embroidered, etc.), made by exhibitor and quilted by exhibitor or another, hand quilted, bed size

 CLASS 3 - WEARING APPAREL